Kong/docs.konghq.com/app/enterprise/1.5.x/brain-immunity/alerts.md

 Some restrictions: If you want to set a severity configuration for a route, provide just the route_id and not the service_id.

 In the example above, to set the first alert type wide rule for all `unknown_parameter` alerts in your system, you would pass `unknown_parameter` to the `alert_name` parameter and null to the `kong_entity` parameter.
-Here's an example of what that curl would look like:
+Here's an example of what that cURL would look like:

 ```
 curl -d '{"alert_name":"unknown_parameter", "kong_entity":null, "severity": "high"}' \